Image © SlideShare

 Don’t believe me?
 Take a look at my first few presentations.
 I leave them online in my SlideShare account to remind me of how I started out – with no natural talent, design sense, or storytelling ability.

-The rest of this post explains is an introduction to how I made that happen, but I’ll follow up with a series of posts that gets into the details of planning and creating great presentations.
+The rest of this post explains is an introduction to how I made that happen.

 Invest your time in the SlideShare community

 SlideShare isn’t just a repository for PowerPoint files.
 It’s a community.
 And like any community – real or virtual – you get out of it what you put into it.
 If you just publish there without engaging the community, don’t expect them to engage you back.
 Like all things in the field of inbound marketing, you have to earn people’s trust.

 SlideShare is one of my first stops every morning when I’m drinking my coffee.
 I budget time to find new presentations, explore conferences and other events, and see what my connections are up to – who are they following and what presentations do they like?
 All in all, it’s about 20-30 minutes of activity each morning.